stephenmuller/cleanup/README.md

 # cleanup
-cleaning up the mess
+Cleaning up the mess.
-things for peers to review
+Things for peers to review/clarify